-The $\tt U$ and $\tt G$ codes are no cause for concern; those files cleanly absorbed changes from the repository.
-The files marked with $\tt U$ contained no local changes but were $\tt Updated$ with changes from the repository.
-The $\tt G$ stands for mer $\tt Ged$, which means that the file had local changes to begin with, but the changes coming from the repository didn't overlap with the local changes.
+The U and G codes are no cause for concern; those files cleanly absorbed changes from the repository.
+The files marked with U contained no local changes but were Updated with changes from the repository.
+The G stands for merGed, which means that the file had local changes to begin with, but the changes coming from the repository didn't overlap with the local changes.

-But the next line is part of a feature new in Subversion 1.5 called interactive conflict resolution.
+But the next two lines are part of a feature (new in Subversion 1.5) called interactive conflict resolution.
 This means that the changes from the server overlapped with your own, and you have the opportunity to resolve this conflict.
 The most commonly used options are displayed, but you can see all of the options by typing h:

-'''

-..

-(p)ostpone - mark the conflict to be resolved later

-'''

-'''

-(d)iff - show all changes made to merged file

-(e)dit - change merged file in an editor

-(r)esolved - accept merged version of file

-(m)ine - accept my version of file

-(t)heirs - accept their version of file

-(l)aunch - use third-party tool to resolve conflict

-(h)elp - show this list

-'''
+••• ( (p) postpone - mark the conflict to be resolved later ( (df) - show all changes made to merged file ( (e) edit - change merged file in an editor ( (r) resolved - accept merged version of file ( (mf) mine-full - accept my version of entire file (ignore their changes) ( (tf) theirs-full - accept their version of entire file (lose my changes) ( (1) launch - launch external tool to resolve conflict ( (h) help - show this list